OpeCoded/chatly-app-backend/README.md

 OTHERS CMDs
-sudo grep cloud-init /var/log/messages `shows logs from ec2, use this monitor operetions performed` sudo grep cloud-init /var/log/cloud-init.log sudo grep cloud-init /var/log/cloud-init-output.log
+sudo grep cloud-init /var/log/messages `shows logs from ec2, use this monitor operetions performed` cat /var/log/cloud-init.log cat /var/log/cloud-init-output.log

-terraform apply -auto-approve=true `creates or updates the this creates our infrastructures/resources according to what was defined in our tf files.` terraform destroy `this destroys all resources created` terraform destroy -target='<resource.name>' `destroys a specific infrastructure/resource`
+terraform apply -auto-approve=true `creates or updates the this creates our infrastructures/resources according to what was defined in our tf files.` terraform destroy `this destroys all resources created` terraform apply -target=<resource_name> `creates a specific infrastructure/resource` terraform destroy -target='<resource_name>' `destroys a specific infrastructure/resource`

 * Now we want to connect to our EC2 Instance via our Bastion Host (chatlyapp-server-default-bastion-host) because the EC2 (EC2-ASG-default) is in the Private Subnet